 Image: Genome Research Limited

-Scientists at the Wellcome Trust Sanger Institute and EMBL-EBI are supported by their state-of-the-art research tools and scientific platforms that operate at scale.
+Scientists at the Wellcome Sanger Institute and EMBL-EBI are supported by their state-of-the-art research tools and scientific platforms that operate at scale.

 EMBL-EBI makes open access biological research data sets available.
 These are used extensively across the world by more than five million researchers in academia and industry.
 Some 18.5 million requests for data are made on a daily basis to EMBL-EBI’s websites.
 Analysing this data has become a bottleneck for life-science research and EMBL-EBI provides facilities to enable this work.